 Managing Requests for Special Leave or General Leave Without Pay

 - Whether the employee is already on leave.
-If so, typically “leave while on leave” is not granted, though there are some exceptions.
-For example, in Article 18.5 Approved Leave of Absence with Pay, specific leaves can be used to displace vacation
+If so, typically “leave while on leave” isn't granted, though there are some exceptions.
+For example, in Article 18.5 Approved Leave of Absence With Pay, specific leaves can be used to displace vacation.

 - For example, for a leave to move one’s residence, is the actual move on a workday?
-If not, and the leave is really to pack things up ahead of the actual move, which is a Saturday (assuming the employee works Monday to Friday), then it is not covered by this leave and the request should not be approved.
-Instead, the employee can use their own time (vacation or earned time off) or leave without pay for that day, assuming operational requirements permit
+If not, and the leave is really to pack ahead of the actual move, which is a Saturday (assuming the employee works Monday to Friday), then it's not covered by this leave and the request shouldn't be approved.
+Instead, the employee can use their own time (vacation or earned time off) or leave without pay for that day, assuming operational requirements permit.

 The key is to get enough information about the leave requested so you can make a decision.
-Many special leaves are only available if leave from work is needed; for part-time employees, if they are not scheduled to work when a leave situation arises, they don’t need leave from work so they are not eligible for the leave.
+Many special leaves are only available if leave from work is needed; for part-time employees, if they're not scheduled to work when a leave situation arises, they don’t need leave from work, so they're not eligible for the leave.

 Leave Without Pay (LWOP)